Peer Effects in Labor Market Training: Introduction

-This paper studies peer effects in the context of public sponsored training for jobseekers in Germany.
+The setting for my analysis is public sponsored training for jobseekers in Germany.
 Specifically, I investigate how the labor market outcomes of individual program participants are affected by the employability of their peers in the same course.
-Employability is defined as the predicted probability to find a stable occupation within one year after entering unemployment.
-It summarizes a rich set of individual and labor market characteristics in a single score.
-I start by estimating peer effects in a linear-in-means model and then introduce model extensions which allow for non-linearities in effects.
-To establish causality, I rely on idiosyncratic changes in the group composition within courses offered by the same training providers over time.
-I rule out self-selection with respect to course timing and content, by exploiting the limited validity of vouchers which jobseekers can use to enrol in specific courses.
+Employability is defined as the predicted probability to find a stable employment within one year after program start.
+It is estimated using a lasso model and summarizes a rich set of individual and labor market characteristics in a single score.
+To establish causality, I rely on idiosyncratic variation in the group composition within courses of the same competence level, offered by the same training provider over time.
+I control for dynamic sorting into peer groups with aggregate time trends that vary at the local labour market level (occupational area).
+I test the sensitivity of the results to various alternative specifications.
 The analysis is based on rich administrative data on the universe of job-seeking individuals who participate in public sponsored training programs in the years 2007 to 2012.
 I study three types of training programs which involve skills training of different intensity.
-While short and long classic vocational training extend specific occupational skills of jobseekers, retraining provides them with the competences for a new vocational degree.
+While short and long classic vocational training extend particular occupational skills of jobseekers, retraining provides them with the competences for a new vocational degree.
 Germany is an ideal setting for studying peer effects in labor market training programs, as the programs there are widely used and similar to those offered in many other developed countries such as Austria, Switzerland, the Netherlands, and the United States.